literallybenjam/LexisML/README.md

 __This version is OUTDATED; LexisML has been completely revamped but the standard has not yet been written.
 You can check out the [sample-lexis.xml](sample-lexis.xml) and [sample-word.xml](sample-word.xml) files for examples of the new syntax.__

+This repository contains tools for rendering and using LexisML files.